cq615/BIGM-motion-tracking/README.md

 # Biomechanics-informed Generative Model for Myocardial Motion Tracking via Latent Space Exploration

-Code accompanying the paper of the same title (Under Review).
+Demo code accompanying the paper of the same title (Under Review).

+Data and model will be uploaded upon publication.

 ## Introduction